 $ systemctl isolate graphical.target $ runlevel 3 5

-Set Default System Run Level
+Set Default System Run Level with systemctl Command

 To change default start run level or target